Chapter #3 - Memory

 Get your whole body involved.

 Boredom puts memory to sleep.
-Wake it up by using your arms and legs as well as your eyes, ears, and voice.
+Wake it up by using your arms and legs as well as your eyes, ears, and voice.5.
+Relax.

-When we're relaxed, we absorb new information quicker and recall it with greater accuracy (students who can't recall information during a final exam, often can recite the same facts later)
+When we're relaxed, we absorb new information quicker and recall it with greater accuracy (students who can't recall information during a final exam, often can recite the same facts later)6.
+Create pictures.

 Use diagrams or cartoons to connect facts and illustrate relationships.